Table of Contents

 The Metric API returns the result in JSON format.
 To display JSON in a human-readable form in the terminal, use the jq utility to output.

-Use the kubectl top command to get the current CPU and memory usage for all or individual nodes or pods.
+Use the kubectl top command to view the current CPU and memory usage for all nodes or for individual nodes or pods.
 The following command returns resource usage by all pods.

 kubectl top pod

-You can read more about how to use the kubectl tool and all its commands here.
+You can read more about using the kubectl tool and its commands here.

 Using Kubernetes dashboard for watching metrics